Confidential Disclosure Agreements

 OTM negotiates CDA’s regarding discussions related to the potential licensing of university developed inventions/technologies that have been or will be disclosed to OTM through our invention disclosure process.
 OTM puts these CDA’s in place to avoid public disclosure and preserve the possibility of patent protection.

-- Name of company or outside party with contact name, email address, and phone number
+- Name of Company, contact name, email address and phone number;

 - Purpose of the disclosure or exchange of information;

 - Anticipated date of discussion.

 Washington University may enter into an Inter-institutional Agreement (IIA) for several reasons:

 - Researcher(s) at Washington University are collaborating with researcher(s) at another institution and have invented something together